France-ioi/bebras-platform/README.md

 Teachers use a reduced version of the admin interface, so you might want to create a different user, that is not an admin to see how it looks.
-For that, register a new user through the interface, and set ‘validated’ to 1 from the interface of the admin user.
-Teachers can create groups, and get a password that students input to participate in the corresponding contest (this is explained in detail in the ‘Explanations’ tab).
+For that, register a new user through the interface, and set “validated” to 1 from the interface of the admin user.
+Teachers can create groups, and get a password that students input to participate in the corresponding contest (this is explained in detail in the “Explanations” tab).
 When a contestant participates through a group, there are two extra steps compared to the public contest: he/she is asked for the number of students doing the contest as a team (1 or 2), then each student is prompted for her firstname, lastname and gender.